 London has several train stations, and the one you arrive at depends on your point of departure from the Continent.
-The three-hour Eurostar service connecting Paris and Brussels to London via the Chunnel arrives at Waterloo International Station.
+The three-hour Eurostar service connecting Paris and Brussels to London via the Chunnel arrives at King's Cross/St. Pancras Station.
 Trains from Amsterdam arrive at Liverpool Street Station.
-Other London train stations include Victoria, Paddington, King's Cross, and Euston Station.
+Other London train stations include Victoria, Paddington, Waterloo, and Euston Station.

-You can't use a Eurail pass on trains in England and the rest of the United Kingdom, so if you plan to travel within England or the rest of the United Kingdom, check out the various BritRail passes available (see Chapter 7 for more information).
+You can't use a Eurailpass on trains in England and the rest of the United Kingdom, so if you plan to travel within England or the rest of the United Kingdom, check out the various BritRail passes available (see Chapter 7 for more information).